ckf42/shdl/README.md

 ## Install

-Only available as a python script for now.
-To use it, you will need to install:
+To use the script, you will need:

-* Python 3
+* Python 3.8+
 * [requests](https://pypi.org/project/requests/ "PyPI page")
     * install with `pip install --user requests`
 * [PySocks](https://pypi.org/project/PySocks/ "PyPI page")
     * if you need to use socks proxy (e.g. TOR), install this with `pip install --user PySocks`
-    * alternatively install `requests` with socks extra `pip install --user requests[socks]`
+    * alternatively install `requests` with socks extra via `pip install --user requests[socks]`

-Standalone executable is not yet available.
+[Standalone executable](https://github.com/ckf42/shdl/releases) is (currently) only available for Windows x64 and is considered experimental.
+Use at your own risk.

 ## Usage